- BBachelors Available

 A Career with potential

-Graduates of this program have unrivaled opportunities domestically and internationally with valued skills and a strong portfolio of experience upon graduation.
+This program has unrivaled opportunities domestically and internationally with valued skills and a strong portfolio of experience upon graduation.

 Let us help finance the ride of your life!
 Students enrolling in the RAAM program can earn a full-tuition, two-year scholarship (general fees and nonresident fees excluded) with a 2.5 college GPA.
 There is no financial need requirement.
-Apply for the RAAM scholarship online by May 15, 2022
+Apply for the RAAM scholarship online annually by May 15.

 Additional Scholarship Opportunities: